huangfrederick/Anki-Remote-Controller/README.md

 # Anki-Remote-Controller
-Making a simple controller for reviewing anki cards.
+Simple wireless controller for reviewing anki decks.
+It's just 5 buttons to navigate the desktop UI.

 Header file for RF communications were obtained through open source software.
 See uploaded folder for details.